Tag: Tim Loughton

 The below Parliamentary question was asked by Tim Loughton on 2016-07-21.

-To ask the Secretary of State for Culture, Media and Sport, what steps her Department is taking to encourage young deaf people to take part in the National Citizen Service.
+To ask the Secretary of State for Culture, Media and Sport, how many young people have (a) started, (b) completed and graduated from and (c) registered for the National Citizen Service since its inception.

 Mr Rob Wilson